dhes/ColonoscopyPolyp/input/pagecontent/index.md

 15 The Reference cpResult's id is example-cpResult1.
 16 The narrative description of this polyp from the pathology report</code></pre>

-Here is the first example CPSpecimen from the above DiagnosticReport;
+Here is the first example CPSpecimen from the above DiagnosticReport;  <!--- need type code and category DH -->

 <pre><code>
 1  * subject.reference = "Patient/example-cpPatient"